International recognition of Palestine: Application for UN membership

+Bold: Denotes the permanent members of the UN Security Council (UNSC).

+P: Malta was the president of the UN Security Council when the vote was conducted.

+D: Algeria submitted the draft resolution under consideration.

+V: As a permanent UNSC member, the U.S. exercised its veto power, which prevented adoption of the proposal by the UNSC as a body.

 Non-member observer state status

 During September 2012, Palestine decided to pursue an upgrade in status from "observer entity" to "non-member observer state".
 On 27 November of the same year, it was announced that the appeal had been made officially and would be put to a vote in the General Assembly on 29 November, where the status upgrade was expected to be supported by a majority of states.
-In addition to granting Palestine "non-member observer state status", the draft resolution "expresses the hope that the Security Council will consider favorably the application submitted on 23 September 2011 by the State of Palestine for admission to full membership in the United Nations, endorses the two state solution based on the pre-1967 borders, and stresses the need for an immediate resumption of negotiations between the two parties."
+In addition to granting Palestine "non-member observer state status", the draft resolution "expresses the hope that the Security Council will consider favourably the application submitted on 23 September 2011 by the State of Palestine for admission to full membership in the United Nations, endorses the two state solution based on the pre-1967 borders, and stresses the need for an immediate resumption of negotiations between the two parties."

-On 29 November 2012, in a 138–9 vote (with 41 abstaining) General Assembly resolution 67/19 passed, upgrading Palestine to "non-member observer state" status in the United Nations.
+On 29 November 2012, in a 138–9 vote (with 41 abstaining) General Assembly resolution 67/19 passed, upgrading Palestine to "non-member observer state" status in the UN.
 The new status equated Palestine's with that of the Holy See.
 The change in status was described by The Independent as "de facto recognition of the sovereign state of Palestine".
-Voting "no" were Israel, Canada, the Czech Republic, the Marshall Islands, the Federated States of Micronesia, Nauru, Palau, Panama and the United States.
+Voting "no" were Israel, Canada, the Czech Republic, the Marshall Islands, the Federated States of Micronesia, Nauru, Palau, Panama and the U.S.